 These four prints are in the collection of the Boston Athenaeum

-Children’s Book Illustrations for The Garden Grows all in a Row
+Children’s Book Illustrations for Flowers Grow All in a Row